Razzennest

 Razzennest is a 2022 Austrian supernatural, satirical horror film written and directed by Johannes Grenzfurthner.
 The film was produced by art group monochrom.

 Horror and sound play an essential role in the film.
-Grenzfurthner says that Razzennest forms a trilogy with Masking Threshold and his upcoming film Solvent.
+Grenzfurthner says that Razzennest forms a trilogy with Masking Threshold (2021) and Solvent (2024).

 Plot

 South African filmmaker and enfant terrible Manus Oosthuizen meets with film critic Babette Cruickshank in a Los Angeles sound studio.
-With key members of Manus's crew joining, they record an audio commentary track for his new "elegiac feature documentary Razzennest" that cryptically deals with the legacy of the Thirty Years’ War.
+With key members of Manus's crew joining, they record an audio commentary track for his new "elegiac feature documentary Razzennest" that cryptically deals with the legacy of the Thirty Years' War.
 Strange incidents occur during the recording session; one by one, the film crew members are possessed by the ghosts of soldiers and peasants from 1645, and history repeats itself.